 For the Replace with box, key in: ” OR ”

 ^p refers to the line breaks.
 Replacing the line breaks with ” OR “, you are getting rid of any line breaks and at the same time placing in quotation marks and the OR operator.

 If you notice, the front end and the back end doesn’t come with quotation marks.

 You need to manually fix that and you have a search string set of competitors.

 This is also useful when you wish to find candidates from a long list of courses or universities.

 Boolean can be complicated when you first begin but as you go along, you realized it is all logic and common sense.

 It is simply a different kind of language that the computer could clearly understand so you could retrieve the set of data you are looking for.

 I hope this would be helpful in helping you uncover the candidates you’ve been looking for.

 Question: Do you have any other Boolean tricks that you’d found useful?
-You can leave a comment by clicking here.
+You can leave a comment below.